maks-hayduk/Simple-reddit/README.md

 ## Avocado images

-Avocado images was made by my schoolmate Nastya, this is her instagram: @nshynka.
+Avocado images was made by my schoolmate Nastya, this is her instagram: `@nshynka`.